The Christchurch Transport Strategic Plan 2012-2042 is a 30 year vision for transport within the city, adopted by the Council in late 2012.

 Inside you’ll find information on proposals for traffic, freight, cycling, public transport and walking.
 You’ll also find information on what’s being planned in your neighbourhood.

-The Case for Change is the strategic business case for transport in Christchurch.
-The Strategic Case has been prepared in accordance with the principles outlined in the NZ Transport Agency (NZTA) Business Case guidelines.
+The Case for Change is the strategic and programme business cases for transport in Christchurch.
+The Strategic and Programme Cases have been prepared in accordance with the principles outlined in the NZ Transport Agency (NZTA) Business Case guidelines.

 There are a number of roading and transport projects happening in and around Christchurch City to ensure traffic is managed and to accommodate an increase in commuters.